glaszig/compass-fontcustom/README.md

 The font files will be searched in your project's `images_path` and be written to the `css_path`.

-## Disabling File name hashes
+## Disabling file name hashes

-You can choose to disable file name hashes, if you're already using an asset pipeline that handles this for you :
+You can choose to disable file name hashes if you're already using an asset pipeline that handles this for you:
-Use the `no_fontcustom_hash` compass option in `config.rb`
+Use the `fontcustom_hash` compass option in `config.rb`

     compass_config do |config|
-    	config.no_fontcustom_hash = true
+      config.fontcustom_hash = false
     end

 ## Contributing